Quantum Stabilization and Flat Hydrogen-based Bands of Nitrogen-doped Lutetium Hydride: Introduction

-In contrast to these studies, we reported that a class of Lu$_8$H$_{23-\delta}$N structures can support hydrogen-based flat bands and accompanying remarkably large hydrogen density of states (DOS) near E$_F$ \cite{denchfield2024electronic} which are compatible with the potential near-ambient superconductor reported experimentally \cite{dasenbrock2023evidence, salke2023evidence}.
-Specifically, Fm$\overline{3}$m Lu$_8$H$_{23}$N [Fig.\ \ref{fig:Lu8H23N_flatband}(a)] supports a 'metallic hydrogen' sublattice whose states form a nearly-flat band 0.2 eV below E$_F$, with correlation effects raising the band to E$_F$ [Fig. \ref{fig:Lu8H23N_flatband}(c)].
-Subsequent calculations support the flat hydrogen band placement at E$_F$ \cite{wu2023investigations}.
-Simple estimates found T$_c$ in the range of 165-200 K depending on the method \cite{denchfield2024electronic}.
-Moreover, angle-resolved photoemission (ARPES) provided indirect evidence for this or a closely related structure's synthesis, as it observed a flat band 0.2 eV below the Fermi energy (E$_F$) \cite{liang2023observation}.
-As our work established that N in octahedral positions produced electronic structure more amenable to superconductivity, subsequent theoretical works then began studying more Lu-H-N systems with N in octahedral positions \cite{wu2023investigations, pavlov2023anatomy, fang2023assessing, hao2023first}.
+In contrast to focusing on the structures on/near the convex hull of thermodynamic stability (e.g. Refs. \cite{hao2023first, hilleke2023structure, ferreira2023search, lu2023electron}), we searched for structures with electronic properties suitable for superconductivity.
+Following this approach we reported that a class of LuH$_{2.875-\delta}$N$_{0.125}$ structures supports hydrogen bands at $E_\text{F}$ \cite{denchfield2024electronic}.
+Furthermore, the representative structure Fm$\overline{3}$m LuH$_{2.875}$N$_{0.125}$ [Fig.\ \ref{fig:Lu8H23N_flatband}(a)] exhibits a 'metallic hydrogen' sublattice whose states form a nearly-flat band 0.2 eV below $E_\text{F}$, with correlation effects raising the band to $E_\text{F}$ [Fig. \ref{fig:Lu8H23N_flatband}(c)].
+Subsequent calculations support the flat hydrogen band placement at $E_\text{F}$ \cite{wu2023investigations}.
+Two simple estimation methods based on electronic structure indicators and Bardeen-Cooper-Schrieffer (BCS) values relative to similar structures predicted $T_\text{c}$ to be in the range of 165-200 K \cite{denchfield2024electronic}.
+A key finding in our previous work was the importance of having N in octahedral positions to produce a large density of hydrogen-based electronic states at the Fermi energy [DOS$_H$($E_\text{F}$)], an observation confirmed by subsequent theoretical studies of Lu-H-N structures with N in octahedral positions \cite{wu2023investigations, pavlov2023anatomy, fang2023assessing, hao2023first}.
+Moreover, angle-resolved photoemission (ARPES) provided indirect evidence for this or a closely related structure, as it observed a flat band 0.2 eV below the Fermi energy ($E_\text{F}$) \cite{liang2023observation}.

-Here we elucidate in more detail the stability and electronic properties of Fm$\overline{3}$m Lu$_8$H$_{23}$N \cite{denchfield2024electronic} using density functional theory (DFT) \cite{kohn1965self, giannozzi2009quantum, giannozzi2017advanced} and DFT+U \cite{wang2016local, tolba2018dft+}.
-We begin by examining the dynamical stability calculation of Lu$_8$H$_{23}$N (A) at 10 GPa, finding that the structure has phonons with imaginary frequencies, typically indicating it is unstable to structural distortions.
-We analyze the modes with largest imaginary frequency and find them to be hydrogen compressive/bending modes.
-A supercell is modulated with the most imaginary mode at different amplitudes, illustrating a small anharmonicity of the mode.
-The energy gain from this distortion is small and the instability is likely cured with quantum and thermal effects.
-We later confirm this with SSCHA calculations \cite{monacelli2021stochastic}.
-In the absence of a structural instability, the strong electron-phonon coupling and large DOS(E$_F$) is expected to give rise to a superconducting instability.